-Because Ghana is at the peak of a decades-old obesity epidemic, a thriving fast food industry is harmful to the country’s citizens.
-Aside from the existing health consequences of fast food, fewer nutrition norms and regulations exist in Africa than in the West, so unlike in many Western countries, palm oil is used more liberally, and restaurants are rarely asked to display calorie counts alongside their menus.
-However, perhaps the most damaging aspect of the spread of fast food is that it has become the staple meal in countries known for their rich, traditional dishes.
-Throughout Africa, an order of KFC or McDonalds is already becoming a desirable alternative to classic home-cooked meals.
+While the success of fast food in Africa is likely a byproduct of urbanization and economic growth, its repercussions may not be so enviable; in Ghana, a country that is at the peak of a decades-old obesity epidemic, a thriving fast food market does not bode well for its health.
+Equally worrying, fewer food norms and regulations exist in Africa; unlike in many Western countries, palm oil is used liberally in the African fast food market, and restaurants are rarely asked to display calorie counts alongside their menus.
+Perhaps most damaging to African cultures, fast food has become the staple meal in countries known for their rich traditional dishes.
+Throughout Africa, an order of KFC or McDonalds is already becoming a desirable alternative to balanced, nutritious home cooked meals.

-Influenced by a relentless food industry that values profit over public health, nations around the world are faced with a challenge: how do we now attempt to counter the tide of obesity and culture drain caused by the prevailing and imposing culture of the West?
+Gripped by a relentless food industry that values profits over public health, developing nations the world over, from Brazil to Indonesia, are faced with a challenge: how to counter the tide of obesity caused by the prevailing food culture of the West.